Military history of Rey, Iran: Warlord anarchy, circa 1200 CE

 Once Miyajuq had fled Ray, Kukya returned there.
 Although Abu Bakr was his father -in-law, he ignored all attempts to control him, which Abu Bakr could not easily back up with force, because he had to devote most of his resources to fighting Crusaders on his western borders.
 Perceiving this as weakness, many of Abu Bakr's eastern supporters switched their allegiance to Kukya.
 Tekish could probably have controlled him, but in Ramadan 596 H (June 1200) the Khwarazm Shah died, and was succeeded by Muhammad Khan (who took the honorific name 'Ala' al-Din).
 Among the first to hear of this were the Ghurid leaders then in power at Ghazni, the brothers Ghiyath al-Din Muhammad ibn Sam and Mu'izz al-Din Muhammad ibn Sam, and within weeks they had moved their armies westwards into Khorasan.
 Once they had captured Nishapur, Mu'izz al-Din was sent on an expedition towards Ray, but he let his troops get out of control and got little further than Djurdjan, earning criticism from Ghiyath al-Din which led to the only reported quarrel between the brothers.
 Meanwhile, when the news of Tekish's death reached the Iranian Iraqis, they killed every Khwarazmian they could find.

-Another mamluk, Nur al-Din Gokche, took control of Ray (possibly without violence), and eventually the whole of north-western Iran, but in 600H (1203–4 CE) he was defeated by yet another mamluk, Shams al-Din Ai-Toghmish, and killed.
-In the same year Kukya was defeated in battle by one of his former mamluk associates, Aydughmish, and killed.
+From his base in Ray, Kukya eventually took control of the whole of north-western Iran, but in 600H (1203–4 CE) he was defeated by yet another mamluk, Shams al-Din Ai-Toghmish, and killed.
 Shams formed an alliance with Abu Bakr which brought peace to the region for several years, but in 608 H (1211–12 CE) he was ousted by the power-hungry Mengli, against whom the Caliph eventually formed a successful grand alliance, in 612 H (1215–16).
 Another mamluk, Saif al-Din Ighlamish, was appointed as governor in north-western Iran, then in 614 H (1217 CE) the Khwarazm Shah 'Ala' al-Din Muhammad, having gained some stability in Khwarazm and Khorasan, brought his army west to claim the Sultanate which had been granted to his father.
 Ighlamish decided to recognise the claim, but was soon assassinated.
-Learning of this power vacuum, Sa'd ibn Zangi, the atabeg of Fars, brought his army north to seize power in Ray.
+Learning of this power vacuum, Sa'd I ibn Zangi (1198–1226), the atabeg of Salghurid Fars, brought his army north to seize power in Ray.
 He seems to have learned of the assassination, but not of the presence of 'Ala' al-Din's large Khwarazmian army in the vicinity, and he was defeated and captured (sources are divided on whether he actually got into the city at all, or was stopped en route).
 In return for tribute payments and other forfeitures, he was freed and treated as an ally.